solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 Feature accounts in case any have been revoked.
 Then the runtime processes the activations using the existing feature logic.

-At this point, the runtime clears the existing validator support PDA accounts and returns to step 1 to generate the next list of queued features.
+At this point, the runtime performs a garbage collection process and returns to step 1 to generate the next list of queued features.
+More on this process below.

+### Garbage Collection

+TODO

 ### Conclusion